PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/tutorial_lr.md

 	generate_network({overwrite=>1})
 	simulate({method=>"ssa", t_end=>1, n_steps=>100})

-**STOP** Based on your results from calculating by hand, predict how would the concentrations change.
+**STOP:** Based on your results from calculating by hand, predict how would the concentrations change.
 {: .notice--primary}

 Go to `Simulation` at the right side of the Contact Map button and click `Run`.
 You can visualize your `.gdat` data.